SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Model description

 \subsubsection{Integration}

-Integrating a retrieved syntactic category $c_{ij}$ involves combining $c_{ij}$ with the current parse state $P$; this combination is determined by the CCG composition process \citep{steedman1996}.
-The parser starts by sequentially trying to apply each of the six composition rules (see Appendix~\ref{appendix:ccg}), stopping once a successful combination is found.
-If no successful combination is found, then the parser tries to apply each of the type-raising rules\footnotemark in the grammar to the retrieved tag or parse state and then sequentially apply all six composition rules.
-If no successful combination is possible after type raising, then the retrieved category cannot be integrated into the current parse state; the parser then needs to either retrieve another category for the word being processed, or, if no unexplored categories remain, trigger a reanalysis.
+Integrating a retrieved syntactic category $c_{ij}$ involves combining $c_{ij}$ with the current parse state $P$; this combination is determined by the CCG composition process (\citealt{steedman1996}; \S~\ref{appendix:ccg}).
+If no successful combination is possible, then the retrieved category cannot be integrated into the current parse state; the parser then needs to either retrieve another category for the word, or, if no unexplored categories remain, trigger a reanalysis.